the-turing-way/the-turing-way/chapters/reproducible_environments.md

 <a name="Step_1_Specify_your_computational_environment"></a>
 #### Step 1: Specify your computational environment

 If a project contains no file specifying the computational environment when a Binder is generated the environment will be the Binder default environment, (containing python 3.6) which may or may not be suitable for the project.
 However if it does contain a configuration file for the environment then the Binder will be generated with the specified environment.
-A full list of such files binder accepts with examples can be found [here](https://mybinder.readthedocs.io/en/latest/config_files.html), but here are some of the key ones, some of which are language-specific:
+A full list of such files Binder accepts with examples can be found [here](https://mybinder.readthedocs.io/en/latest/config_files.html), but here are some of the key ones, some of which are language-specific:

 - environment.yml
     - Recall that environment.yml files were discussed in the [Package management systems](#Package_management_systems) section.
 - Dockerfile
-    - Dockerfiles will be discussed in the [Containers](#Containers) section, so will not be discussed further here.
+    - Dockerfiles will be discussed in the [Containers](#Containers_section) section, so will not be discussed further here.
 - apt.txt
-    - Dependencies that would typically installed via commands such as `sudo apt-get install package_name` should be listed in an apt.txt file, and will be automatically installed in the binder.
+    - Dependencies that would typically installed via commands such as `sudo apt-get install package_name` should be listed in an apt.txt file, and will be automatically installed in the Binder.
     - For example if a project uses Latex the apt.txt file should read
     ```
     texlive-latex-base
     ```
     to install the base Latex package.
 - default.nix
-    - For those that use the [package management system](#Package_management_systems) Nix a default.nix can be a convenient way to capture their environment.
+    - For those that use the [package management system](#Package_management_systems) Nix a default.nix file can be a convenient way to capture their environment.
 - requirements.txt (python)
     - For python users a requirements.txt file can be used to list dependent packages.
     - For example to have Binder install numpy this file would simply need to read: